AlexsLemonade/scpca-portal/client/src/config/contribution-guidelines-closed.md

 In 2019, ALSF established the ScPCA through awards for data generation and to create an atlas of single-cell gene expression profiles of pediatric cancers of different types and from different organ sites.
 The Childhood Cancer Data Lab, a program of ALSF, launched the ScPCA Portal (<https://scpca.alexslemonade.org/>) in 2022 to make uniformly processed, summarized single-cell and single-nuclei RNA-seq data and de-identified metadata available for download.
 The ScPCA Portal also supports other data modalities, such as bulk RNA-seq, CITE-seq, and spatial transcriptomics.
-Today, the ScPCA Portal hosts data for over 500 pediatric tumor, patient-derived xenograft, and cell line samples from more than 50 cancer types.
+Today, the ScPCA Portal hosts data for over 700 pediatric tumor, patient-derived xenograft, and cell line samples from more than 50 cancer types.

 ## Call for Contributions to the ScPCA

-ALSF seeks to expand the projects available from the ScPCA Portal by accepting submissions from researchers with existing single-cell datasets.
+ALSF seeks to expand the projects available from the ScPCA Portal by accepting submissions from researchers with existing single-cell or spatial transcriptomics datasets.
 Submitted datasets will be made publicly available on the ScPCA Portal.
-Researchers that submit data may be eligible to receive a one-time small grant of unrestricted funds to be used for childhood cancer research.
+Researchers who submit data may be eligible to receive a small grant of unrestricted funds to be used for childhood cancer research.

-We previously accepted submissions of 10x Genomics single-cell or single-nuclei profiling of childhood and adolescent cancer (ages 0-19) data, broadly defined to include relevant animal models, patient-derived xenografts, or cell lines, as well as tumor data.
+We will accept submissions of 10x Genomics single-cell, single-nuclei, or spatial transcriptomics profiling of childhood and adolescent cancer (ages 0-19) data, broadly defined to include relevant animal models, patient-derived xenografts, or cell lines, as well as tumor data.
 Researchers processed their data using the Childhood Cancer Data Lab's production pipeline – available at <https://github.com/AlexsLemonade/scpca-nf/> – and submitted the output, along with project (see [**Submitting Project Metadata**](#submitting-project-metadata)), sample (see [**Submitting Sample Metadata**](#submitting-sample-metadata)) and cell (see [**Submitting Cell Metadata**](#submitting-cell-metadata)) metadata.
 Submitting institutions had to sign a Data Transfer Agreement before data transfer ([view Data Transfer Agreement template](https://docs.google.com/document/d/1eLHobiV4M0bC0KOQALgpfaLU0Y4nMZYs/edit?usp=share_link&ouid=105890053693989014850&rtpof=true&sd=true)).